keu/docs/astro/resource-reference-aws.md

 :::info

-With the exception of `m5d` nodes, all supported node types have a maximum of 20GB of storage per node for system use only.
-If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run `m5d` nodes, which Astronomer provisions with NVMe SSD volumes.
+With the exception of `m5d` and `m6id` nodes, all supported node types have a maximum of 20GB of storage per node for system use only.
+If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run `m5d` or `m6id` nodes, which Astronomer provisions with NVMe SSD volumes.
+To utilize the ephemeral storage on these node types, have your task write data to `/ephemeral`.
+If your task uses the KubernetesPodOperator, [mount an emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) in your operator [container spec](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#how-to-use-cluster-configmaps-secrets-and-volumes-with-pod) instead.
+See [Amazon EC2 M6i Instances](https://aws.amazon.com/ec2/instance-types/m6i/) and [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/) for the amount of available storage in each node type.

 The ability to provision ephemeral storage for all node instance types is coming soon.